bill-zhanxg/schoolbox-logger-backend/README.md

-# schoolbox-tracker-backend
+# schoolbox-logger-backend

-Track any Schoolbox instance such as users, and provide better search filters
+Log any Schoolbox instance such as users, and provide better search filters